Willie Colon (American football): New York Jets

 The New York Jets signed Colon to a one–year contract on March 15, 2013.
 The New York Jets re-signed Colon to a one-year contract worth $2 million on March 19, 2014.

-Barstool Sports

-After his playing career, Colon joined Barstool Sports as a radio host for the Barstool Breakfast show on SiriusXM Barstool Radio on channel 85.
+Post-football career

 Morning Men

 Colon joined the Morning Men Radio Show on SiriusXM Mad Dog Sports Radio on channel 82, becoming the 3rd host alongside Evan Cohen and Mike Babchik.